t-Kurnik/t-Kurnik/README.md

 # Welcome!

 ## I'm Kurnik!
-Let's see a little about my life...
+Let's see a little about my life... :D

 Study Analysis and Systems Development.